dmg77/dmg77/README.md

 -->
 - I am currently studying CECS at CSULB and hopefuly will be graduating in Spring 2023.
 - Very interested in learning Processor design and how they work.
-- Love to play video games 🎮 and watch anime on my free time.
+- Love to play video games 🎮 and watch studying AI on my free time